kalviumcommunity/Day-Wise/README.md

 The system prompt (built with RTFC) ensures the AI stays **focused on planning, health, and budgeting**, even without extra examples.

 This makes DayWise reliable for **first-time users** and ensures consistent guidance.

 ---

+## **Multi-Shot Prompting**

+**Multi-shot prompting** means providing the AI with **multiple examples of inputs and outputs** before asking the actual query.
+This helps the AI understand the **style, structure, and context** we expect in its answers.

+In **DayWise**, multi-shot prompting is used when we want the AI to give **consistent responses across different categories** (planning, health, budgeting).

+For example, the system prompt includes **several sample interactions** showing how to:

+* Plan a user’s day with work + personal tasks
+* Suggest daily water intake and sleep goals
+* Give budgeting advice after analyzing expenses

+By giving these multiple demonstrations in the prompt, the AI learns the **pattern of responses** and follows the same structured style for new queries.

+This ensures **accuracy, consistency, and reliability** in DayWise’s guidance.

+---